yiruiwang091/COLX_523_Projects/Sprint_3/Sprint_3_README.md

 * `Sprint_3/data/annotation_final/annotated_pair2_adjudicated.jsonl` — JSONL file of final annotations of another 500 reviews
 * `Sprint_3/data/annotation_final/pair2_adjudication_conflicts.csv` — CSV conflict log of another annotator pair

-## Discussion of the Annotation Process
+## Discussion of the annotation process

 - During annotation, we maintained a shared attribute glossary so that newly introduced labels could be reused consistently across annotators rather than drifting into synonyms or small naming variants.
 This helped keep the final attribute inventory to a manageable and desirable set of about 45 labels, even though the schema itself was open-ended and allowed new labels when needed.